 He chose to show two characters evolving in a huis-clos.
 In a concentrationary setting!

 A young man compulsively and univocally in love tries to conquer the heart of the young girl he's set his sights on.
 By kidnapping her and keeping her captive.

 And behaving with her as he does with the butterflies he meticulously and passionately collects.

 If the film's starting point seems to be a simplistic allegory, but as the plot develops, it becomes more complex and subtle.

 The director takes great pleasure in this jubilant confined story, like an entomologist.
 He rejoices in scrutinising his characters in an abnormal context.

-Directed by: William Wyler.
-Produced by: Jud Kinberg, John Kohn.
-Screenplay by: John Kohn, Stanley Mann, Terry Southern.
+Direction: William Wyler.
+Production: Jud Kinberg, John Kohn.
+Screenplay: John Kohn, Stanley Mann, Terry Southern.
 Editing: David Hawkins, Robert Swink.
 Photography: Robert Surtees, Robert Krasker.
 Music by: Maurice Jarre.
 With: Terence Stamp, Samantha Eggar, Mona Washbourne, Maurice Dallimore.

 11 September 2019 21:15